 What significant findings have you established in your field?

 Adrianna M. Piasek: Our findings indicate that the limiting cell adhesion method produces more well-shaped spheres compared to the commonly used methods.
 Additionally, it demands less manipulation, ensuring greater sphere stability.
-In our skin equivalent, we utilize up to 4 types of skin cells, unlike commercial models that typically incorporate a maximum of 3 cell types.
+In our skin equivalent, we use up to 4 types of skin cells, unlike the commercial models that typically incorporate a maximum of 3 cell types.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.